Third-Party/Non-Employee Identity Governance for RSA Governance and Lifecycle

-RSA Governance & Lifecycle product is a widely used solution for employee access management.
-It assists companies in conducting access reviews, policy enforcement, and compliance maintenance within internal systems.
+RSA Governance & Lifecycle is a product that is widely used solution for employee access governance.
+It assists companies with establishing access visibility as well as conducting access reviews, policy enforcement, auto-provisioning, audit and compliance for systems, applications, and data.
 Nevertheless, it wasn't made specifically for the growing group of users who fall outside the boundaries of conventional employment.

-The modern workforce now comprises of non-human and third-party identities such as contractors, vendors, brokers, partners, service accounts, and API integrations—identities that don't typically reside in core HR systems.
-These users also need access to sensitive information, internal systems, and project workspaces.
+The modern workforce now comprises of non-human and third-party identities such as contractors, vendors, brokers, partners, service accounts, machine workloads and API integrations—identities that don't typically reside in core HR systems.
+These users (and things) also need access to sensitive information, internal systems, and project workspaces.
 Over time, it becomes challenging to manage these identities without tools specifically designed for them, causing friction and putting organizations at risk.

-idGenius is what fills that void.
-It works in conjunction with RSA, supplying third-party identity context that the IGA platforms don't usually possess.
+idGenius fills that void.
+It works in conjunction with RSA and other Identity Governance Administration (IGA) systems, supplying third-party identity context and lifecycle management that the IGA platforms don't usually possess.
 Combined, the systems bring accountability to identities that have traditionally been overlooked.

 This blog explores how idGenius augments and extends RSA Governance & Lifecycle for the organizations that need to track, certify, and govern access for non-employee identities at scale.

-RSA Governance & Lifecycle and most identity governance tools were designed for full-time employees.
+RSA Governance & Lifecycle and most identity governance tools were designed for employees.
 It provides very structured workflows for internal personnel but often lacks visibility into identities that don't go through the standard HR onboarding channels.
+IGA systems typically rely on a trusted source of truth for Identities that originate in an HR system.
+The lifecycle events of the identity, such as Joiner, Mover and Leaver, come from an HR system that is then consumed by an IGA system.

 Non-employees—contractors, vendors, third-party service providers, etc.—usually enter internal systems via ad hoc processes.
-Their identities might be stored in spreadsheets, in ticketing systems, or not even recorded at all.
-This makes it difficult to assign ownership, impose access policies, or maintain a clear audit trail.
+Their identities might be stored in spreadsheets, in ticketing systems, an email, or not even recorded at all.
+This makes it difficult to assign ownership, impose access policies, manage lifecycle events, or maintain a clear audit trail.

 RSA is excellent at controlling what it sees.
 The challenge is that it often doesn’t see enough.
 That's where idGenius steps in, helping organizations govern external identities before they reach the IGA layer.

 idGenius works alongside RSA, not instead of it.
-It serves as the system of record for non-employee identities before flowing into downstream systems.
+It serves as the system of record for non-employee identities and their associated third-party organizations before flowing into downstream systems.

-It maintains vital identity attributes not inherent in RSA straight out-of-the-box: sponsoring department, project affiliation, contract terms, expiration dates, and required documents.
+It maintains vital identity attributes not inherent in RSA straight out-of-the-box: identity owners and sponsors responsible for approvals, project affiliation, contract terms, expiration dates, and all required documents.
 These data points help ensure that there’s accountability early in the identity lifecycle and consistent governance throughout.

 For example, when hiring a contractor, idGenius will be able to automatically: